This game is no longer available at Wombat Casino. Sorry about that chaps! Why not have a spin on ELK Studio’s Cygnus 3 slot instead?

 Wheels of Fortune

-The 3 Wheels of the Sky sit on top of the Hong Kong Tower.
+The 3 Wheels of the Sky sit on top of the Hong Kong Tower building.
 These are bonus fortune wheels with increasing win amounts.
-There is a guaranteed win on each hit- and bagging a level up arrow moves the action to the next wheel.
+You need to make a win on each of the different level wheels to progress onto the next more valuable wheel.

-more red Bonus symbols on any reel positions to trigger the Wheels of the Sky.
+You will need a blue Mystery Bonus symbol or three or more red Bonus symbols on any reel positions to trigger the Wheels of the Sky.

 Pearl of the Orient

-Hong Kong has many nicknames- Fragrant Harbour is one (a literal translation of the Cantonese word: 香港 or Hong Kong.
+Hong Kong has many nicknames- Fragrant Harbour is one (a literal translation of the Cantonese word: 香港 or Hong Kong.)
 Another is “Pearl of the Orient” which also doubles up as the name of another feature in the game.